qian-youyou/mbr-public/README.md

 $ cd build
 ```

-If you want to use a specific boost version (ie the one installed by RTBKit's
+If you want to use a specific boost version (i.e. the one installed by RTBKit's
 platform deps set) or if CMake has trouble finding it, set the following environment
 variables before running CMake.